Asia-Europe summit: Is the EU gaining more ground in the Indo-Pacific? | DW | 29.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-At last week's 13th Asia-Europe Meeting (ASEM), European Commission President Ursula von der Leyen, stressed that "Asia matters to Europe."
+At last week's 13th Asia-Europe Meeting (ASEM), hosted by Cambodia, European Commission President Ursula von der Leyen, stressed that "Asia matters to Europe."

 During the two-day virtual conference, leaders from the European Union and Asia agreed to cooperate to revive their economies in the pandemic era, improve supply chains, promote digitalization and work towards achieving low-carbon and inclusive societies.